 Questions for your medical team.

-Ask your doctor these questions to help you decide how and when you would like to move forward:
+There’s a lot to consider before cataract surgery, so ask your doctor these questions to help you decide how and when you would like to move forward:

 When should you have the surgery?